 The other sunless tanner that I have used most recently is the Josie Maran Argan Self Tanning Oil.
 This one is also a winner with a 10/10.
 The smell is soooo good, that was my first impression.
 Also, it’s a very light oil that is moisturizing, but not greasy whatsoever.
 It dries very fast, the fastest of any sunless tanner I’ve used.
 While it doesn’t give a bold color right away the color it gives is very natural and I really like it.
 It even has worked well on my face.
 The mitt that comes with it is the best tanning mitt I’ve ever used.

 What is my self tanner routine?

-- During the summer I use the Tarte Brazilliance Plus+ Self Tanner twice a week.
+- During the summer I use one of the above tanners twice a week.
 First I exfoliate with the Tree Hut Tahitian Vanilla Bean Shea Sugar Scrub, then I apply the Tarte Self Tanner with the mit.
-This has color so I can see it going on and apply as little, or as much as I want.
 I let this dry while I do my hair and makeup and then go about my day.
 Do not plan to get wet on the day you apply this.

 - I use Hempz Lotion on my dry spots to make sure the tanner doesn’t cling to it.
 I rub a small amount into my ankles, feet, and elbows.

 Grab everything you need for your summer glow here!

 Want more gluten free lifestyle tips?
 Check these out…